 A pre-market assessment is required before approval for use of food additives is granted in Australia and New Zealand.
 The Application seeks to vary Standards 1.3.1 - Food Additives and 4.5.1 - Wine Production Requirements (Australia only) of the Australia New Zealand Food Standards Code (the Code).
-If the Application is approved, a variation to Standard 1.3.4 - Identity and Purity will also be required to include an additional secondary source of specifications which contains a specification of the additive.
+A variation to Standard 1.3.4 - Identity and Purity will also be required to include an additional secondary source of specifications which contains a specification of the additive.